hubtype/botonic/doc-botonic/docs/create-convapp.md

    ]
    ```

 1. Run `botonic train`.
+This will generate a prediction model based on the added examples.
-1. Wait for the model to be trained.
+1. Wait until the model is fully trained.

-   In the next section you are going to create an action: `HelpAction` to answer to the intent.
+   In the next section you are going to create an action: `HelpAction` to answer to this intent.

 ## Transfer the Conversation to an Agent

 Now let’s say that the user wants to get help from an agent just after his selection.

-1. Create a `help-action.js` file.
+1. Create a `help-action.js` file in `src/actions/`.

 2. Import the `humanHandOff` method from `@botonic/core`.